 Raclette cheese dates back more than 700 years, when it was called Bratchäs, Swiss-German for "roasted cheese."
 Raclette was mentioned in writings as early as 1291.
 The semi-hard cheese was easy to transport, and it was eaten by shepherds and farmers, who would place a block of cheese by a hearth or a campfire.
 There, it would become soft, and the melted cheese would be served with potatoes, onions and pickles.

 Traditionally it was considered peasant food but I think of it as elegant in its simplicity and savouriness!

-There are purpose specific raclette machines similar to the one below.
+If you are the type that will enjoy raclette at home once in a while, there are purpose specific raclette machines similar to the one below.

 You get little trays that fit under a grilling element.
 The element also heats a granite stone above so you can also enjoy 'grillade sur pierre' or Hot Stone Cooking.
 You can cook shrimps or scallops, thin bits of beef etc on the top of the hot granite, each diner looking after their own portions.

-If you don't have or want a machine you can melt the cheese over a plate of potatoes in a low microwave setting.
+It is still quite easy to enjoy a raclette party at home even if you don't have a machine.
+You can melt the cheese over a plate of potatoes on a low microwave setting.
 In that case I would warm the plates prior to microwaving to maintain as much heat as possible throughout the meal.
 I have had raclette served like this in restaurants.

 There was a restaurant in Toronto some years ago appropriately name La Raclette.
 The maitre d' told us over our meal they had to switch to French raclette because diners not familiar with raclette would turn and leave immediately from the smell.
 I don't mind the Swiss variety and if you are dining al fresco or with open doors or windows I don't find it to be an issue.
 However - you have been warned so if you have any concerns go for the French or Canadian.